devmsh/pipeline-example-php/readme.md

 ### Setup

-You can setup this sample manually or use [Vagrant](https://www.vagrantup.com/) to automatically set up a development environment for you.
+You can setup this sample manually or use [Vagrant](https://www.vagrantup.com/) to automatically set up a development environment for you qwe.

 #### Manual
 - Clone repo